 Since most makeup products are made up of oily substances, they can clog your pores and lead to acne breakouts if left on overnight.

 You can wash your face with a mild face wash and water or use makeup remover wipes to wipe off the makeup before you sleep.
 Remember to moisturize afterward.

 Getting enough sleep daily can work wonders for your skin, and sleep deprivation can do the exact opposite.
 Chronic poor sleep quality can lead to increased signs of skin aging and lower your satisfaction with your overall appearance.
 Even one night of poor sleep can lead to dark circles under your eyes and dull facial skin.

 Good sleepers not only have better skin quality, but they are also more likely to be satisfied with their physical appearance (11).
 Try to get an average of 7-9 hours of sleep every night for healthy, beautiful skin.
 Follow a nighttime ritual to prepare yourself for bed to ensure undisturbed, peaceful sleep.

 23. Use Fruit-Based Face Masks

 Make fruit-based face masks an integral part of your regular self-care routine.
-Anecdotal evidence suggests that face masks with natural ingredients like banana, papaya, watermelon, and avocado are great for cleansing your skin from deep within without stripping away its natural oils.
+Anecdotal evidence suggests that homemade face masks with natural ingredients like banana, papaya, watermelon, and avocado are great for cleansing your skin from deep within without stripping away its natural oils.

 Fruits are full of antioxidants and vitamins that are excellent for naturally boosting your skin health (4).
 Unlike commercial masks, fruit face masks are gentle, toxin-free, and hydrating.